szymonszl/inoue/README.md

 ## Guide for Windows

 1. Download and unpack the latest build from [Releases](https://github.com/szymonszl/inoue/releases).
-2. The unpacked folder will contain a file called `inoue.cfg`.
+2. The unpacked folder will contain a file called `inoue.txt`.
 Please fill it in according to the **Configuration** section.
 3. Run `inoue.bat`.
 4. Your replays should be downloaded!
 Please try viewing them to make sure that the download worked.
 5. Run `inoue.bat` every time you have played some more games and want to save them.